aidanreilly/owncloud_qs/connecting_to_owncloud.md

 ---
-title: Installling and configuring the software
+title: Connecting to ownCloud using the desktop client or app
-has_children: false
+has_children: true
 nav_order: 5
 ---

-#Connecting to ownCloud using the desktop client or app
+# Connecting to ownCloud using the desktop client or app

 You can access ownCloud on desktop or mobile using the following links: